Introduction to Beginner Guitar Chords

 Songs that Use Beginner Guitar Chords

-You can create a song using any combination of chords in a key and you can bet that it’s going to sound pretty good.
+You can create a song using any combination of basic chords in a key and you can bet that it’s going to sound pretty good.
 Some examples in the Key of C:

 - “Simple Man” uses the chords C, G, Am.